 How to improve interactive performance of MATLAB#

-Start vncviewer on your local machine:
+vncviewer installed on your local machine.
+A widely used VNC

 your-machine:~> chmod u+x start-vnc your-machine:~> ./start-vnc your-machine:~> ./start-vnc -u <userid> -v /path/to/vncviewer -b '-A <project-id> -p interactive --mem=10G'

 To list all available command line options execute: